 In addition to the public discontent, the city pressured the railroad company to change its practices, ultimately refusing to accept the railroad's licensing fee in 1908.
-This tactic could not work for long, however, as the railroad was responsible for much of the food supply to the city, running along meat warehouses and grocery outlets.
+However, this tactic could not work for long, as the railroad was responsible for much of the food supply to the city, running along meat warehouses and grocery outlets.

 The public remained discontent as deaths continued, and in 1929, the City and State of New York and the New York Central Railroad finally reached an agreement, known as the West Side Improvement Project, to move the rail above street level.
 These new tracks — the High Line — opened in 1934, running through factories and warehouses to pick up goods, rather than through street traffic.

 The last train ran along these tracks in 1980.
 Since then, the rail line has been transformed into our peaceful park, with the terrorizing traffic of Death Avenue the last thing on visitors' minds as they enjoy a stroll, snack on an ice cream sandwich, or take in summer's blooms.
 And while the change is definitely a marvelous one, we can't say we don't love watching this West Side Cowboy in action.